tmacwill/kata/README.md

 If some of those values are in the cache and some aren't, then only the values with misses will be queried.

-If you need to do something more complex then a simple `get_in` query, then you can just override the `pull` method, like we did before.
+If you need to do something more complex then a simple `where in` query, then you can just override the `pull` method, like we did before.
 Since `pull` will be called on a list of items this time, `items` will be given as a parameter to the method.
 This time, `pull` must return a dictionary indexed by each item.
 Here's an example:

     class Bar(kata.container.Attribute):
         def cache(self):